jaysalpatel/flask-blog-resume/README.md

 kubectl get pods -o wide   ##list all pods in the current namespace

 kubectl cluster-info  ##displays addresses of the master node and services

+For no basic auth when pushing locally built docker image to ECR
+$(aws ecr get-login --no-include-email)